Keddib/so_long/README.md

  This project is a very small 2D game.
 It is built to make you work with textures, sprites.
 And some very basic gameplay elements.

+This project requires MINILIBX, make sur you have installed the required elements to run the minilibX.
+For more information, check : https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html

 ## How play the game
 To play this game you can use any map of your choice as long follow the following rues: